dijorajsenroy/dsa-python/README.md

 The files are all in .py files, all codes are python implementations in form of functions.
 To describe what the function does please add a docstring above it, briefly describing the implementation of the algorithm.
 If the algorithm is taken from a particular source, like Hackerrank or Leetcode, mention that as well.

-(A) Math and Bits
+- Math and Bits
-*For popular named algorithms add the code in Useful_Named_Algorithms.py.
+  - For popular named algorithms add the code in Useful_Named_Algorithms.py.
-*For Bit Maniplation problems add the code in Bit_Manipulation.py.
+  - For Bit Maniplation problems add the code in Bit_Manipulation.py.
-*For general math problems add the code in Math_Problems.py.
+  - For general math problems add the code in Math_Problems.py.

 (B) Recursion
 *For recursion problems there are three files for easy, intermediate and classic problems.
 Add the code accordingly.